Massylii

-The Massylii or Maesulians (Neo-Punic: 𐤌𐤔𐤋𐤉𐤉𐤌, mšlyym) were a Berber federation in eastern Numidia (central and eastern Algeria), which was formed by an amalgamation of smaller tribes during the 4th century BC.
+The Massylii or Maesulians (Neo-Punic: 𐤌𐤔𐤋𐤉𐤉𐤌, mšlyym) were a Berber confederation in eastern Numidia (western Tunisia and eastern Algeria), which was formed by an amalgamation of smaller tribes during the 4th century BC.
 They were ruled by a king.
 On their loosely defined western frontier were the powerful Masaesyli.
 To their east lay the territory of the rich and powerful Carthaginian Republic.
 Their relationship to Carthage resembled that of a protectorate.
 Carthage maintained its dominance over the Massylii by skillful diplomatic manoeuvering, playing off local tribal and kingdom rivalries.
-The principal towns of the Massylii were Cirta, Tébessa and Thugga in modern-day Algeria and Tunisia.
+The principal towns of the Massylii were Cirta, Tébessa and Thugga.